 How long does kratom stay detectable in urine?

 Kratom metabolites can typically be detected in urine for up to seven days after last use, though this timeframe varies based on several factors.
-Occasional users may test positive for a shorter period (3-5 days), while regular, heavy users might show positive results for the full week.
+Occasional users may test positive for a shorter period (3 to 5 days), while regular, heavy users might show positive results for the full week.
 Factors affecting detection time include frequency of use, dosage amount, individual metabolism, body weight, hydration levels, and kidney function.

 Will kratom cause a false positive for opioids?